shivoham8/To-Do-List/README.md

 - To view tasks in the work list, navigate to `/work` route.
 - Click on tasks to mark them as completed.

+## Website
+Check out the live version of Task Tracker [here](https://to-do-list-nked.onrender.com).

 ## Contributing
 Contributions are welcome!
-Please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).